-Now, for the big question here: how do you use geocoding for marketing?
+How do you apply the concepts of geo-marketing in real life?
 This will really depend on what you want to do with the information you have!
 One of the most popular ways is to offer deals in specific locations, similar to what Pepsi did back in India when introducing Foodicons.
 What they did was put codes on their Pepsi bottles where if the customers keyed in the code in an SMS, the customers would be given deals they could use in nearby stores.

 You can do something incredibly similar, offering deals and marketing products that customers can reach within ten minutes.
 This type of effort can motivate your audience to buy more from you, simply because they have a deal they can use quickly.

 If you are yet to start using geocoding for your marketing efforts, we highly recommend that you do so, especially if you have brick-and-mortar locations for your customers to access!
 Nothing beats offering deals that the audience can easily use by visiting one of your nearby stores, allowing them to get more bang out of their buck while allowing you to sell more.

 Of course, there are so many other ways you can make the most out of geocoding than to simply offer deals.
 Everything, from understanding consumer behaviour down to knowing where your customers live, can help you make better business decisions that will help keep you on the road to success.

 Are you still wondering how geospatial data analysis works?
 Refer to the experts instead!
 Ellipsis Drive offers a simple storage-based business model for various purposes, from research collection to geodata dissemination—all to help businesses grow!
 If you are looking for an easy-to-use spatial data platform, reach out to us today!

 Spatial Data Science: The New Ace in Data Analytics